About thirty years ago the Futility Room was first introduced to me by the late James Dick.

 No one cares what the weather may have been on April 3, 2002... even I don't care, but I may have recorded it on that date.

 The old people I have briefly written about are forgotten strangers who are long gone as I too shall be one day.
 But I persist in writing about them anyway... perhaps because as I look back at the lives and influences of those older people, those earlier generations of my family, I discover that I don't know much about them.
-They were a part of my early life in their special ways but sadly I realize I do not know much about them.
-They did not write things down for those of us following to read about later.
+They were a part of my early life in their special ways but sadly I repeat; I don't know much about them.
+They didn't write things down for those of us following to read about later.

 Buried in bits within these pages, I have recorded vignettes of family history that are, admittedly, very limited; and for two reasons.
 First, because of limited details and second, because of my failures to have listened attentively years ago coupled with my own fading memories of today.
 Trust me: the unbelievably unforgettable does become unbelievably faded and then forgotten over time, maybe even within our own lifetime; I really hate to admit this.